 Sandra Day O'Connor College of Law (COL) Students

 The Deferred Action for Childhood Arrivals (DACA) program was established by the Obama Administration in June 2012.
-It was announced by President Barack Obama on June 15, 2012, and the U.S. Citizenship and Immigration Services (USCIS), an agency of the Department of Homeland Security, began accepting DACA applications in August 2012.
+It was announced by Secretary of the Department of Homeland Security (DHS) Janet Napolitano on June 15, 2012, and the U.S. Citizenship and Immigration Services (USCIS), an agency of DHS, began accepting DACA applications in August 2012.
+In 2022, DHS established regulations that preserve and fortify the DACA policy.
+The regulations replaced Secretary Napolitano's June 2012 memorandum.

 Establishment

-June 15, 2012, Memorandum from the Secretary of Homeland Security - This Department of Homeland Security (DHS) memo describes the guidelines for granting or reviewing an individual's deferred action.
+June 15, 2012, Memorandum from the Secretary of Homeland Security - This DHS memo describes the guidelines for granting or reviewing an individual's deferred action.

 November 20, 2014, Memorandum from the Secretary of Homeland Security - This DHS memo supplements and amends the guidance stated in the June 15, 2012, memo and reflects new policies for the use of deferred action.